Finding Community in the Midst of Grief

 What couldn’t wait was Marge’s grief.
 It was indifferent to the pandemic and came crashing in like it often does to those who have experienced losing a loved one.
 Much like she had when Bob faced his illness, Marge realized she needed additional support, and she once again turned to Community Healthcare of Texas.
 In response to the pandemic, the not-for-profit hospice provider had transitioned their grief support groups to a virtual format.
 And a month after Bob’s passing, Marge joined her first online grief support group, five weekly meetings designed to provide community, education, and space for her to process her grief.
 “It was comforting to be with others who were also grieving,” she said.
 “And because it was online and I was at home, in familiar surroundings, I think it was easier.”

 As the pandemic continued throughout 2020, the Community Healthcare of Texas Grief Care Services team recognized that the need for virtual grief support options was growing.
 So they responded by adding various types of groups to their schedule, from drop-in, less structured meetings to artistic grief expression events.
-They even transformed their traditional annual Service of Remembrance to a virtual event featuring staff and volunteers honoring the memory of those who had passed away.
+They even transformed their traditional annual Service of Remembrance into a virtual event featuring staff and volunteers honoring the memory of those who have passed away.